| Common Misconceptions

 period).

-Not true: Some of the hearing loss will be
+Some of the hearing loss will be

 permanent.
 Indication of damage is ringing and